Follow them or perish

 As Seth Godin says, you can have sentences too long.
 But rarely too short.

-A whole article of these might be too brief.
+A whole article on these might be too brief.
 But a few short sentences together can help the reader build up momentum so they stick with you through a longer sentence like this one.

 See what I mean?

-Vary sentence length
+5. Vary sentence length

 Having sentences repeating at the same length is boring.

-But for some reason it happens all the time in your first draft.
+But for some reason, it happens all the time in your first draft.

 That’s why you have to go back and edit to vary the length.

 Boring right?
+Here’s an alternative:

-Turn beige content into a dazzling Tango of words that attract readers like a moth to a flame.
+Vary sentence length and turn beige content into a dazzling Tango of words that attract readers like a moth to a flame.

-Feedback hurts, but you need it
+4. Feedback hurts, but you need it

 She crushed me.